paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 # Missing Function Level Access Control
 Part of the [AppSec Labs Project](https://github.com/paulburkinshaw/appsec-labs) – A collection of hands-on security vulnerability demonstrations.

+Missing function level access control occurs when an application fails to properly restrict access to certain functions based on user roles or permissions.
+In other words, users—whether logged in or not—can access functions or endpoints they should not be able to reach.
+This oversight can allow unauthorized users to perform privileged actions, access sensitive data, or even take control of critical parts of the application.

 ## Table of Contents
 <details>